oicr-gsi/djerba/doc/getting_started.md

 ## Next Steps

-Once you have successfully run `djerba-demo`, you are ready to try writing your own plugins.
+Once you have successfully run [djerba-demo](https://github.com/oicr-gsi/djerba-demo), you are ready to try writing your own plugins.

-The `djerba-demo` repo contains a fully functional version of the Djerba core code (version 1.6.4), but with a reduced set of plugins.
-If you wish to write your own plugins, we recommend forking `djerba-demo` and creating packages in the [plugins directory](https://github.com/oicr-gsi/djerba-demo/tree/main/src/lib/djerba/plugins).
+The [djerba-demo](https://github.com/oicr-gsi/djerba-demo) repo contains a fully functional version of the Djerba core code (version 1.6.4), but with a reduced set of plugins.
+If you wish to write your own plugins, we recommend forking [djerba-demo](https://github.com/oicr-gsi/djerba-demo) and creating packages in the [plugins directory](https://github.com/oicr-gsi/djerba-demo/tree/main/src/lib/djerba/plugins).
 The [Plugin Developer's Guide](plugin_developers_guide) provides further instructions and tips.

 ## Production Djerba